Olukayode08/Olukayode_Udacity_pdsnd_github/README.md

 2. Control flow - My jottings from the control flow section while learning python on Udacity
 3. Practice solution #3 on the US Explore Bikeshare Data on Udacity
 4. A slack overflow web result on handling errors.
 [Error handling with multiple user inputs](https://stackoverflow.com/questions/50144817/python-how-to-create-for-multiple-user-input-error-handling)
-5. A slack overflow web result on the error AttributeError: object has no attribute 'weekday_name'. [weekday_name attribute error](https://stackoverflow.com/questions/60339049/weekday-name-from-a-pandas-dataframe-date-object)
+5. A slack overflow web result on the error AttributeError: object has no attribute 'weekday_name'.
+[Weekday_name attribute error](https://stackoverflow.com/questions/60339049/weekday-name-from-a-pandas-dataframe-date-object)